 We are currently reviewing our food truck policies and hope to revise and clarify.
 This temporary agreement is an interim step to provide clarity to guide your operations until our review of mobile food service is complete.

 Food truck operations are expected to adhere to these conditions:

-10. Sales to general public are permitted on parcels zoned B-3, B-4, I-1, or I-2.
+- Sales to the general public are permitted on parcels zoned B-3, B-4, I-1, or I-2.
 Assuming conditions 1-9 above are met, permissible to operate in those locations without further communication with the city.

-13. Downtown – The city has identified six city-owned locations within the downtown area for experimental use in this manner by self-contained food truck units able to function within one standard parking space (no trailers).
-These sites can be utilized by contacting Natalia Rosario at (864) 596-2069 or firstname.lastname@example.org.
-There is no limit on how often a food truck can operate downtown; however it may not use the same downtown site more than once per week.
+- Downtown - The city has identified six city-owned locations within the downtown area for experimental use in this manner by self-contained food truck units able to function within one standard parking space (no trailers).
+These sites can be utilized by calling 864-596-2069.
+There is no limit on how often a food truck can operate downtown; however, it may not use the same downtown site more than once per week.
 The City encourages operators to rotate among the six city-owned downtown sites during this trial period.
-Condition 1-9 apply in these situations as well.
+Conditions 1 to 9 apply in these situations as well.

 - Operators interested in being a food vendor at City-sponsored special events should contact the City Special Events staff at 864-596-2976.